The Bobby Edd Penson Fund

 - Proof of current employment (if applicable)

 - Completion of the AFFCF budget planner.
-A new budget is required annually
+A new budget is required for each application.

-- Documentation that the youth was a ward of the court at age 18.
+- Documentation that the student was a ward of the court at age 18.

-- An explanation of how the youth will move forward once the provided award runs out.
+- An explanation of how the student will move forward once the provided award runs out.

 Maximum of $1,000 per semester.